Tag: Special Teams

 Short Answer

-A power play formation is a structured offensive setup used to create space, passing lanes and high-quality shots when a team has a numerical advantage.
+A power play formation is a structured offensive setup used during a man advantage to create passing lanes, open shooting opportunities, and break down the penalty kill.

 Full Explanation